DNF at 30%

 , my first book by the author to compare the writing.
 A quick check - nope, it wasn't that theatrical and pretentious.

 Is it really the best way to write about people who appreciate the finest in literature?
-Some examples:

 With her appraisal complete, she pivoted on one far-too-tall heel to regard the man who still stood just inside the door, watching her without movement.
 She smiled up at him, a smile that stretched from ear to ear and used every muscle in the woman’s face, as she paced back over to the man who seemed, for all intents and purposes, to be holding his breath.